getporter/porter/docs/content/build-image.md

         - uninstall
 ```

-After the scaffolding is created, you may edit the _porter.yaml_ and modify the `tag: getporter/porter-hello` element representing the bundle tag to include a Docker registry that you can push to.
+After the scaffolding is created, you may edit the _porter.yaml_ and modify the `registry: getporter` element representing the Docker registry that you can push to.
 Note that the bundle is not pushed during the `porter build` workflow.

 Once you have modified the `porter.yaml`, you can run `porter build` to generate your first invocation image.
 Here we add the `--debug` flag to see all of the output: